-Difficult to Treat Depression: A free educational program exclusively for patients, families, and friends
+Novel Approaches in the Treatment of Depression: A free educational program exclusively for patients, families, and friends

 The program will cover topics related to depression that are of importance to those seeking or currently receiving psychiatric treatment for themselves or loved ones.
-Participants will be introduced to the inventive antidepressant combination strategies that were developed as a result of the seminal STAR*D research study, as well as other medication-based strategies that have received support through psychiatric research.

 The symposium will also include presentations by members of a patient and family panel who will give a first-hand account of their journey through the recovery process and engage in a dialogue with participants, followed by a 15 minute question and answer session.
 We are grateful to these individuals for sharing their stories publicly and contributing their time to help others deal with the issues of depression.

 We hope this program helps you and your family in the journey toward wellness.

 About the Massachusetts General Hospital Department of Psychiatry

 The Department of Psychiatry was established in 1934.
 In the course of seven decades, its scientists and clinicians have made significant contributions to the understanding and treatment of mental health disorders.
 Today, the department includes more than 600 affiliated psychiatrists and psychologists and has the largest clinical research program in the hospital, which includes research in neuroscience, genetics, and the assessment of new and established treatments for mental health disorders.